turbot/steampipe-plugin-scaleway/docs/tables/scaleway_account_ssh_key.md

 # Table: scaleway_account_ssh_key

-Manages user SSH keys to access servers provisioned on Scaleway.
+SSH keys allow you to securely connect to your compute instances without using a password.

 ## Examples